 "The blood in any person is in reality the person himself.
 It contains all the peculiarities of the individual from whence it comes.
 This includes hereditary taints, disease susceptibilities, poisons due to personal living, eating and drinking habits. . . .
 The poisons that produce the impulse to commit suicide, murder, or steal are in the blood," (Watchtower, Sept.
 15, 1961, p.
 564).

-Comment: This is just a fascination quote in itself.
+Comment: This is just a fascinating quote in itself.
 It seems ridiculous to think that such sins reside in physical blood.
-In truth, we are by nature sinners--not that sin resides in blood.
+In truth, we are by nature sinners--not that sin resides in our literal blood.

 (continued) . . .